 University educators and student life professionals have long recognized that student engagement is a cornerstone of academic success.
 In today’s landscape — shaped by digital distraction and the rise of virtual learning — fostering meaningful interpersonal connection is more important than ever.
-While much attention is rightfully given to classrooms that support diverse learning styles and residence halls that cultivate belonging, there’s another critical piece of the puzzle: the spaces in between.
+While learning environments support inquiry and residential environments cultivate belonging, the campus student center is a vital bridge between academic and residential life.

 Student centers are often the heartbeat of campus life.
 More than just buildings, they serve as dynamic social hubs that play a vital role in fostering engagement — and, in turn, driving retention.
 When designed with intention and empathy, student centers become the campus “great room,” welcoming all and accommodating everything from quiet study to vibrant student events.